-Exemptions from Tendering Description Selective tenders using the Construction Supplier Register (CSR) as administered by the Department of Treasury and Finance The use of the CSR is an alternative means to seek tenders from construction and related industry suppliers rather than via a public tender process.
+Exemptions from Description Tendering • Selective tenders using the Construction Supplier Register (CSR) as administered by the Department of Treasury and Finance The use of the CSR is an alternative means to seek tenders from construction and related industry suppliers rather than via a public tender process.
 At least three registered and qualified suppliers must be invited to tender under this exemption option.
-Legal services The use of Legal Services under this exemption option must be approved by the Manager Governance & Legal.
+Legal services The use of Legal Services must be approved in writing by the Director City Services or the Manager Governance & Legal .
 However, this does not prevent Council from seeking fixed price quotations or tenders if required.
+Commercial Loan Services Council may borrow through the Local Council Lending Scheme which allows direct lending from the Treasury Corporation of Victoria (TCV).
 Contracts initiated by other councils or other parties.
-Access to contracts created by other councils or other parties including but not limited to the Municipal Association of Victoria, Procurement Australia, State Government, the Regional Waste Management Group that comply with the Act is allowed under this exemption option.
+Access to contracts created by other councils or other parties including but not limited to the Municipal Association of Victoria (MAV), Procurement Australia (PA) and State Government that comply with best practice is allowed under this exemption option.
 However, access to these contracts will still require assessment & validation of best value outcomes and appropriate delegated approval (usually via a recommendation report).
 The contract is entered into via another party acting as Council's Agent and the agent has otherwise complied with The Act.
 Appropriate delegated approval is required to appoint another party to act as Council's Agent.
 Access to these contracts will still require appropriate delegated approval usually via a recommendation report.
 Emergency Events Where the Council or CEO has resolved that a contract must be entered into because of a declared emergency or disaster impacting life or property.
-Prescribed State and Federal Government services This covers any Government services that Council may be required to access for the provision of Goods or Services that are mandated, compulsory or legislated.
+Prescribed State and Federal Government services This covers any Government services and statutory fees and charges that Council may be required to access for the provision of Goods or Services that are mandated, compulsory or legislated.
 Service Authority Infrastructure Services Where Council is compelled to pay fees and charges associated with utility distribution and associated costs.
-Approved Consultancy Engagements (below the tender threshold only) If a specific consultancy engagement is approved through the current Consultancy Pre-Approval Form, then the engagement is automatically exempt from requiring multiple quotations.